 To restore files from VM guest OS, Veeam Backup & Replication uses a helper appliance.
 The helper appliance is a helper VM running a stripped down Linux kernel that has a minimal set of components.
 The appliance is quite small — around 50 MB.
 It requires 1024 MB RAM and takes around 10 seconds to boot.

 When you perform file-level restore, Veeam Backup & Replication performs the following operations:

-- Veeam Backup & Replication deploys a helper appliance on the ESXi host in the virtual infrastructure.
+- Veeam Backup & Replication deploys the helper appliance on the ESXi host in the virtual infrastructure.

 - Veeam Backup & Replication launches the Veeam Backup browser where mounted VM disks are displayed.
 You can browse the VM guest file system in the Veeam Backup Browser and restore files or folders to the original VM or to another location.
 Alternatively, you can enable an FTP server on the virtual appliance and allow VM owners to restore files themselves.

-- When the restore process is finished or the Veeam Backup browser is closed by timeout, Veeam Backup & Replication unmounts the content of the backup file or replica from the helper appliance and unregisters the helper appliance on the ESXi host.
+- When you close the Veeam Backup browser or it is closed by timeout, Veeam Backup & Replication unmounts the content of the backup file or replica from the helper appliance and unregisters the helper appliance on the ESXi host.